bnbalsamo/cookiecutter-flask_api_template/README.md

     * the ```-c``` option will create one, if it doesn't exist
     * the ```-u``` option will update an existing file, or create one

+# Running Your Application Server
+There are a multitude of ways to run a WSGI application in both development and production environments.

+See [here](flask.pocoo.org/docs/latest/deploying/) for the Flask documentation on the topic.

+This cookiecutter is unopinionated, it doesn't include any of the standalone python wsgi containers, however both a ```$yourapplication.wsgi``` file and a ```wsgi.ini``` are included into the repositories root in order to facilitate the use of different deployments if required.

+By default, the Dockerization is based on [bnbalsamo/flask_stack](https://hub.docker.com/r/bnbalsamo/flask_stack/) ([github](https://github.com/bnbalsamo/docker-flask_stack)), which utilizes a gunicorn server bound to a filesystem socket being served via an nginx proxy.

 ## Uploading to pypi

 I'll not hazard a short answer here, as there are too many options.